 Connecticut requires first-time IFTA licensees to register with DRS (the Department of Revenue Services).
 You are also required to file a form CT-IFTA-2, which is the IFTA license application for Connecticut carriers.
 But first, you need to determine whether your motor vehicle qualifies for the license.
 If your rig will be used for interstate transport of passengers or property and is a two-axle or three-axle vehicle that has a GVW exceeding 26,000 pounds, you will need an IFTA permit.

 If you’re new to the trucking industry, you will have many questions about IFTA.
 Most of the information can be found online, but be careful that you are on a reputable website to ensure that you are getting the correct information.
 We would like to assist you by answering a few of the most commonly asked questions about IFTA licensing and fuel tax reporting.
-Also, we can help you determine whether you will benefit from using a trucking management service to help you stay organized and compliant.
+Also, we can help you determine whether you will benefit from using trucking management software to help you stay organized and compliant.

 What is the IFTA and what does it do?

 The IFTA (International Fuel Tax Agreement) was created to simplify fuel tax reporting and disbursement among jurisdictions.
-It also reduces the number of decals and forms that a trucker must keep current.
+It also reduces the number of IFTA decals and forms that a trucker must keep current.

 Does the IFTA apply to me?
 Who needs an IFTA sticker?

 If you use your vehicle across state lines for commercial purposes, the answer is — Yes, the IFTA license application is required.